hcmlab/nova/docs/index.md

  space						Start / Stop autoplay
- T + arrow key up			Select the annotation tier above the current one T + arrow key down			Select the annotation tier beneath the current one strg + L					Complete the current session automatically strg + arrow key left		Setting the media position to the beginning of the currently selected label strg + arrow key right 	Setting the media position to the end of the currently selected label alt +  arrow key down  	Copying label to the tier below alt + arrow key up 		Copying label to the tier above shift + dragging timeline  Zoom in / out to the current media position
+ T + arrow key up			Select the annotation tier above the current one T + arrow key down			Select the annotation tier beneath the current one

+ ctrl + arrow key left		Setting the media position to the beginning of the currently selected label ctrl + arrow key right 	Setting the media position to the end of the currently selected label alt +  arrow key down  	Copying label to the tier below alt + arrow key up 		Copying label to the tier above shift + dragging timeline  Zoom in / out to the current media position